sprowell/spsps/README.md

 }
 ~~~~~~~~~~~~~~~

 This function requires that we have a `parser` instance, so let's do that next.
-We will wrap the standard input stream and parse doubles the user types.
+We will wrap the standard input stream and parse what the user types.

 ~~~~~~~~~~~~~~~{.c}
 #include <math.h>